 For many years this coin slipped through the cracks of Australian numismatic history - perhaps it should be known as the coin that never was!
 It is only due to avid collectors in later years that we are even aware of it today.

 It remains a unique reminder of an era when Australia was undergoing tremendous economic turmoil - an era when public servants would cut corners to attract the attention of their superiors.

 A budding collector may ask, “What should I look for when selecting a 1923 half-penny?”
-While any authentic example will “fill the gap”, certain coins have more appeal than others, and will remain in demand with a wider market in coming years.
+While any authentic example will “fill the gap”, certain coins have more appeal than others and will remain in demand with a wider market in coming years.

-A brief analysis of the wear properties of King George V halfpennies (and the 1923 in particular) will give us some idea of what to look for in a superior quality coin.
+A brief analysis of the wear properties of King George V halfpennies (and 1923 in particular) will give us some idea of what to look for in a superior quality coin.

-As a starting point, let us assume that most coins from the depression era were actually used day to day, and it is only by chance that a coin was able to avoid the ravages of circulation.
+As a starting point, let us assume that most coins from the depression era were actually used from day to day, and it is only by chance that a coin was able to avoid the ravages of circulation.

-Australia’s numismatic community was extremely slender in the early part of this century - the amount of active collectors would not have held a candle to the number involved today.
+Australia’s numismatic community was extremely slender in the early part of this century - the number of active collectors would not have held a candle to the number involved today.
 Accordingly, the number of coins that would have been set aside with care would have to be negligible.

 Perhaps an equal number of coins would have managed to “fall between the cracks” and somehow escaped attention, remaining largely pristine.

 The balance of the original mintage (99.99%?) would have remained a part of Australia’s currency until they became damaged or worn beyond repair, perhaps until the changeover to the decimal system in 1966.